Andy C: Musical style and influence

 Andy C is known for rapid mixing and often uses three analogue turntables during performances.
 His mixing style, referred to as "The Double Drop", involves aligning two songs simultaneously.

 Personal life

-According to several media interviews, Andy C is married and has children although the identity of his wife and children is unknown.
+According to several media interviews, Andy C is married to Natanya and has two daughters.
 He has described himself as a lifelong fan of the football club West Ham United.